44th Infantry Division (United States): Commanders

-Postwar
+Cold War

-The 44th Infantry Division was reactivated in the Illinois Army National Guard in 1946, and inducted into federal service in early 1952 during the Korean War.
-It was disbanded after its release from federal service on 10 October 1954.
+The 44th Infantry Division was reactivated in the Illinois Army National Guard in 1946, and inducted into federal service in late 1951 as a trining unit during the Korean War.
+The unit was disbanded in October 1954 and the lineage was taken up by the 50th Armored Division.
+The lineage would return to the 50th Infantry Brigade Combat Team in 2008.

 On 15 June 2017 the 50th IBCT was reflagged as the 44th Brigade Combat Team, and carries the lineage of the 44th Infantry Division.